 Rather than breaking her, this makes Offred more committed to fighting the power, especially when she learns just what is in the package the resistance is so desperately trying to smuggle out.
 It is a weapon, but of a different sort.
 It’s the writings of so many women who were also caught and enslaved by Gilead.
 They are all writing, all reaching out, all desperately hoping that someone will hear their stories and take action.
-So it’s hardly a suprise when Offred discovers that not only has Janine recovered, but now Aunt Lydia, once again proving as vicious as she is maternal, expects the rest of the handmaids to stone her to death.
+So it’s hardly a surprise when Offred discovers that not only has Janine recovered, but now Aunt Lydia, once again proving as vicious as she is maternal, expects the rest of the handmaids to stone her to death, that Offred takes action.

 This is an order they’ve clearly obeyed before, but it’s always different when you’re asked to harm someone you consider your own.
 It prompts one of the show’s most satisfying moments, as Offred and the other handmaids all disobey orders and drop their stones.
 Their journey back home, where they’re shot to look like a badass army, with June leading them, is a far more touching display of solidarity than a previous effort in the episode Nolite Te Bastardes Carborundorum.
 Offred knows such disobedience will have consequences, and sure enough, they do come for her.
 But are they here to condemn, or save her?
 Nick tells her to go with them, and to trust him.
 Can she?
 She has little choice, and we leave Offred the same way the book does, with her in the dark, unsure of her fate.
 It also has the added benefit of both Serena and the Commander being forced to witness the child they both want walk out the door.